Student-centric advice and objective recommendations

 How to choose what to study

-Unfortunately, we don’t have a magic formula to tell you what to study, but we do have some questions you can answer that might help get you closer to the answer.
+Unfortunately, we don’t have a magic formula to tell you what to study, but we do have some questions for you to consider that might help get you closer to the answer.

-First, what is currently your highest level of education?
+First, what’s your highest level of education?
 If you haven’t received your high school diploma, then starting there is your first step.
 If you’ve received an associates degree before, then it might be time to use that to help you complete your bachelors degree.
-Take a few minutes to assess where you’re at.
+Once you’ve assessed where you’re at, it’s time to move on to the next step.

 Second, what is it that you want to do?
 Do you want to receive your education degree and begin teaching?
 Do you want to become a doctor?
 Does earning a technical degree excite you?
 Again, this is something that you will need to assess on your own.